 You might think that a jumbo mortgage product would have a higher interest rate, since there’s a larger amount of money being borrowed.
 But it’s often the other way around.
 Over the last few years, jumbo loans (that exceed conforming limits) have had lower average rates than their smaller conforming counterparts.
 This is the result of investor demand and other factors.
 But the bottom line is that borrowers who use jumbo loans in Oregon often qualify for lower rates.

 Looking For a Mortgage?

-Sammamish Mortgage has been serving borrowers in the Pacific Northwest for over 20 years, offering competitive rates on jumbo and conforming loans, as well as conventional mortgages.
+Sammamish Mortgage has been serving borrowers in the Pacific Northwest since 1992, offering competitive rates on jumbo and conforming loans, as well as conventional mortgages.
 Get in touch with us today to have all of your mortgage-related questions answered or to simply receive a no-obligation rate quote!